 ANDY VON PIP - Founder, editor, writer, reviewer, photographer and all-round good guy at the VPME.com.

 House photographer for The Academy Music Group, Zuma Press, Event Magazine and Rex Features worldwide.
 You can check out his photography at

 Currently writing for U.S. Magazine and website Under The Radar.

-He's also been moderator for BBC 6 Music DJ Tom Robinson's Fresh on the Net, and a former member of "BBC's Sound Of" panel.
-Written and photographic work has been published worldwide wide and appeared in the likes of The Quietus, Music Week, Record Of The Day, The Guardian, GIITV, The Sabotage Times, Bido Lito, The Skinny, Louder Than War.
+He's also been a moderator for BBC 6 Music DJ Tom Robinson's Fresh on the Net, and a former member of "BBC's Sound Of" panel.
+Written and photographic work has been published worldwide wide and appeared in the likes of The Guardian, The Times, The Quietus, Music Week, Record Of The Day, GIITV, The Sabotage Times, The Skinny, Louder Than War.